ycpcs/cs320-spring2024/assign/assign10.md

 Submitting
 ==========

-You will fill out this information on your[Team Project Self/Peer Evaluation Form](PeerReview.doc).
-Once you have completed everything on that form, follow the submission instructions for that form.
+You will fill out this information on your [Team Project Self/Peer Evaluation Form](PeerReview.doc).
+Once you have completed everything on that form, follow the submission instructions for that form from [Assignment 11](assign11.html).

 <div class="callout">
 Your reflection <em>must</em> be submitted in PDF form as part of your Team Project Self/Peer Evaluation.
 Submissions in any other format may receive a grade of 0.